 "It is to be ready the morning next," the tailor then said, with a shy grin.

 As payment, Eka offered to help at Bou's repair shop, Orin agreed, there was always a lot of work to do there, and with the westerlies coming in 3 days Bou probably had a long list of customers.
 They exchanged goodbyes, and Eka went to the repair shop.
 The place was small, again, because of its triangular shape, but could accommodate a few persons.
-Like the interior of Nono's sandfin, the workshop was brimming with tools, but in Bou's defense, a small space was easy enough to fill.
+Like the interior of Nono's sandfin, the workshop was brimming with tools, but in Bou's defence, a small space was easy enough to fill.
 The repair shop owner glanced at the tall stranger, standing there at the door.

 "Come back later.
 No time today."